dmajidian/Custom-Product-Options/README.md

 I hope the instructions are good enough.
 You might have to reload the Product Detail Edit page the first time because of the Caching.

+Front-End:
+ On the Product Details Page, the Variable 'EvilCustomOptions' is an array that contains all the new Custom Options, it has been added to the Product Data and can be accessed using  $this->_view->getProduct()->getData('EvilCustomOptions');

 Let me know if you have prolems.
 GL.
 -David